Michigan sees worrying spike in Covid-19 cases as state prepares to open mass vaccination site - KESQ

 Michigan sees worrying spike in Covid-19 cases as state prepares to open mass vaccination site

-Those spikes come as Michigan prepares to roll out the state’s largest mass vaccination site at Ford Field in Detroit.
+Those spikes come as health officials prepare to roll out the state’s largest mass vaccination site at Ford Field in Detroit.

 On Thursday, Michigan Gov. Gretchen Whitmer and other state leaders took center stage at Ford Field to announce that the site — scheduled to open on March 24 and managed with support from the Federal Emergency Management Agency — will have the capacity to administer 6,000 shots daily.

-Note: Correction: This story has been updated to remove mention of Alabama and Delaware as states reporting a significant rise in Covid-19 infections.
-The two states have clarified that they recently processed a backlog of cases.